davezap/zspace/README.md

 The winmm.lib library was removed as time is now provided by SDL.

+With my now Ryzon 9 3900 having a single core performance 500% faster than the Pentium D of the day it hardley seems fair I spent so much time trying to optomize the code.
+Now I have to cap it at 60fps.

 # What's next? #

 Probably nothing! aside from a little tinkering.